Commonly asked questions regarding the Faculty Lifecycle Initiative and the Faculty Information System Implementation.

 Inactive faculty do not appear in counts of a primary group, or on reports for that unit.

-Existing data from the Provost’s Office faculty Database and the School of Medicine’s Faculty Information System will be migrated into the new Faculty Information System to populate the system with current and historical information on Board-appointed faculty.
-Legacy data on Special Faculty (e.g., lecturers, adjunct, visiting, and research faculty), will be handled on a school-by-school basis.
+Existing data from the Provost’s Office faculty database and the School of Medicine’s Faculty Information System has been migrated into the new Faculty Information System to populate the system with current and historical information on Board-appointed faculty.
+Legacy data on special faculty (e.g., lecturers, adjunct, visiting, and research faculty), has been handled on a school-by-school basis.